 Letter from the VPIT/CIO

-It’s now been a little over eighteen months since I joined The Pennsylvania State University as its first vice president for information technology and chief information officer (VPIT/CIO).
-What I’ve experienced since joining the Penn State community is the incredible passion for, and dedication to, this great University.
+Since joining The Pennsylvania State University in January of 2017 as its first vice president for information technology and chief information officer (VPIT/CIO), I’ve experienced the Penn State community’s incredible passion for, and dedication to, this great University.
 It comes through in the teaching and learning in the classes I have sat in on, in the vibrancy at every one of our campuses, in the strength and size of the alumni community, and in the camaraderie and pride shared by more than 100,000 fans in Beaver Stadium.

 I’ve met students who have had the opportunity to attend any university of their choice but have chosen the large public university experience Penn State offers.
 I have also met students who are the first in their families to attend university, who live at home, work part-time, and are doing everything they can to build a future for themselves.
 I’ve met veterans who have served our country and are now pursuing their education.
 I’ve met adult learners who are completing their education or preparing for a career change.